-These maple carrot muffins are vegan (see notes) and can be made with whole wheat or white flour.
+My favorite muffin recipe, topped with a sweet streusel topping.
+Because every muffin is better with a streusel topping.
+These maple carrot muffins are vegan and can be made with whole wheat or white flour.
 I haven’t tried any gluten-free options yet, but if you try it, let me know in the comments!

 How to Make Maple Carrot Muffins

 These muffins are very basic as far as muffins go.
 All you need to do is combine the dry ingredients in a bowl and the wet ingredients in a different bowl.
 Fold the wet mixture into the dry mixture and you have your muffin batter!

 You can also top these muffins with a 4-ingredient streusel topping.
 This is optional, but recommended.
 It adds a little more sweetness and flavor to the recipe.
 It’s good, I promise.
 The streusel takes less than 2 minutes to prepare.
 Just combine the dry ingredients, then cut the butter into the mixture until you get a slightly wet crumble.
 You can use a fork or your hands.
 Sprinkle it on top of your muffins before baking.

 Bake the muffins for 20 minutes and you’re done.